huggingface/optimum-quanto/README.md

 Quanto does not support mixed-precision quantization.

-Quanto dynamically quantizes weights until a model is frozen: this slows down inference a lot, but is required if the model needs to be tuned.
+Quanto dynamically quantizes weights until a model is frozen: this slows down inference a bit, but is required if the model needs to be tuned.

+Activations are only quantized if the model has been calibrated to evaluate the activation scales.

-Although `Quanto` uses integer activations and weights, the current implementation falls back to `float32` operations for integer inputs, and some quantization operations are redundant, which means that inference is slower, even for frozen models.
+Although `Quanto` uses integer activations and weights, the current implementation falls back to `float32` operations for integer inputs if there is no support for the corresponding integer operation on the target device (which means pretty much all operations except 2D matrix multiplications on CUDA devices).

+Note: integer operations cannot be performed in `float16` as a fallback because this format is very bad at representing `integer` and will likely lead to overflows in intermediate calculations.

+## Performances

+**DISCLAIMER**: these are preliminary observations gathered from a panel of models, and not an actual performance report.

+In terms of accuracy:

+- models using only quantized int8 weights do not seem to suffer any drop in accuracy,
+- models using also quantized activations do suffer from moderate to severe accuracy drops.

+In terms of speed:

+- models using quantized weights only are very slightly slower than the original float model due to the weight dequantization,
+- models using also quantized activations are significantly faster on CUDA devices,
+- models using also quantized activations are significantly slower on CPU and MPS devices, where fallbacks are triggered.

-The weight storage and on-device memory usage should however be lower.
+The weight storage and on-device memory usage should:

+- be equivalent for a model with dynamic weights,
+- lower for a model with static weights.

 ## Installation